lucacros/TP1-EnseaSH/README.md

 # TP1-EnseaSH
-2 séances pour réaliser un micro shell, affichant les codes de sortie et les temps d’exécution des programmes lancés.
+2 sessions to create a micro shell, displaying the output codes and execution times of launched programs.

 24/11